Azure/batch-shipyard/docs/02-batch-shipyard-configuration.md

 distributed environment.
 * (required) `storage_entity_prefix` property is used as a generic qualifier to prefix storage containers (blob containers, tables, queues) with.
-* (optional) `use_shipyard_docker_image` property is used to direct the tool to use the Batch Shipyard docker image instead of installing software manually in order to run the backend portion on the compute nodes.
+* (optional) `use_shipyard_docker_image` property is used to direct the toolkit to use the Batch Shipyard docker image instead of installing software manually in order to run the backend portion on the compute nodes.
+It is strongly recommended to omit this or to set to `true`.
 This can only be set to `false` for Ubuntu 16.04 or higher.
+This is defaulted to `true`.

 The `docker_registry` property is used to configure Docker image distribution options from public/private Docker hub and private registries.